katsel/informatica-2016-arduino/README.md

 * See [example05/example05.ino](example05/example05.ino).
 * The LED should blink for 5 seconds when it's too dry.

-## Sixth example: Add measurement interval to humidity sensor
+## Sixth example: Add measuring interval for humidity sensor

 * When you measure, there's electric current going through the sensor permanently.